kingakisielinska/kingakisielinska.github.io/proba.md

 Paragraph of text that spans over one line.
 See how this displays when I write and write and write.
 What happends when I press Enter? - Nothing!
 Two spaces after the prevoius line and voila!
 If I want a line, I put two spaces and then Enter.
-This is still the same paragraph.

 ## **Example for TOC**

 How to create Table of Content?
-Simply open search bar: Windows: Shift+Ctrl+p / Mac: Cmd+p, enter > ; and type Create Table of Contents.
+Simply open the search bar: Windows: Shift+Ctrl+p / Mac: Cmd+p, enter ">" ; and type: Create Table of Contents.

 ## **Example for Second paragraph**